TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

    :ref:`reST <Formatting-with-reST>` to see how to format headlines, code-blocks, images etc.

+   Be sure to fill out Settings.cfg correctly as described in :ref:`settings-cfg`.

 3. Render the documentation (locally)

-   Before you want to publish your changes, make sure the documentation is rendered correctly.
+   Before you publish your changes, make sure the documentation is rendered correctly.

    Look at :ref:`rendering-docs-quickstart` for a quick start.